GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 ^^^^^^^^^^^^^^^^^

-In order to execute Python source code in an :ref:`external <pygplates_introduction_using_pygplates_external>` Python interpreter you will need a Python installation.
-MacOS X typically comes with a Python installation.
+In order to execute Python source code in an :ref:`external <pygplates_introduction_using_pygplates_external>` Python interpreter you will need a Python installation. macOS typically comes with a Python installation.
 However for Windows you will need to install Python.

 Python is available as a standalone package by following the download link at `<http://www.python.org>`_.